-- Creation of humanity is the climax of the biblical creation story (Gen. 1). - It integrates this story into the context of salvation history. - Illustrates specifically the connection between creation and other beliefs.
+- Creation of humanity is the climax of biblical creation story - Integrates it into the context of salvation history - Illustrates specifically the connection between creation and other doctrines.

 Gen 1, 26-7

 - Then God said, 'Let us make humankind in our image, according to our likeness; and let them have dominion over the fish of the sea, and over the birds of the air, and over the cattle, and over all the wild animals of the earth, and over every creeping thing that creeps upon the earth.' - So God created humankind in his image, in the image of God he created them; male and female he created them.